VIDEO: Making of Mokuluas Mosaic

 I loved making this mosaic so much!
 The subtle color changes and wide variety of tessera made this fireplace a work of art.

 It was such a pleasure to make this mosaic fireplace for this delightful client in Akron, Ohio.
-She had a wonderful eye for color, design, and theme.
-It’s wonderful to work with someone that knows what she wants, but is open to different ideas.
+She had a wonderful eye for color, design, and theme, and had planned color palettes evoking the seasons in different areas of her home.
+It's wonderful to work with someone who knows what she wants but is open to discussion.

-She then came to my studio to choose from a huge variety of glass options.
-She quickly picked what she did and did not want to use in the creation.
-It was a tough decision to go as dark, and with heavier materials at the bottom, but I really felt it would ground the mosaic to make the design pop and make the upper half more ethereal.
-I’m so glad she chose to go with it, and she’s very happy with the outcome, so I think it was the right move!
-This is my favorite mosaic I’ve made because I love when the complicated bits and decisions of making a mosaic come together in such a unified, flowing, elegant design.
+She came to my studio to choose from a huge variety of glass options and quickly identified what she did and didn't want to use.
+It was a tough decision to commit to the darker, heavier materials at the bottom, but I really felt it would ground the mosaic and make the design pop.
+I'm so glad she trusted that instinct.

 Sun Kitchen Mosaic Backsplash